kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress2gateway/migrate_from_ingress.md

 - LBC creates new Target Groups pointing to the **same** Services/Pods
 - Both your existing Ingress ALBs and the new Gateway ALBs now route to the same backend Pods
 - Existing Ingress ALBs continue working as before — no disruption

+!!! note "Duplicate ALB cost during the migration window"
+    Both the original Ingress ALBs and the new Gateway ALBs run in parallel for the duration of Steps 3–5.
+Expect duplicate ALB-hours and LCU-hours on your AWS bill until you complete cleanup in Step 6.

 !!! note "Service reuse"
     Gateway API HTTPRoute `backendRefs` point directly to your existing Kubernetes Services.
 No new Services, Deployments, or Pods are created.
 Both sets of ALBs register the same pod IPs.